 Recently we’ve been discussing how analytics can be used to drive UX design.
 By learning about our users’ demographics and gaining valuable insights into our users’ behavior, we can use data to inform our design decisions.

-You can check out all the articles in our UX Analytics series here.
+Make sure to check out all the articles in our UX Analytics series.

 Analytics helps us to guide our users towards specific actions that meet our business objectives — such as signing up to our websites or subscribing to our services.
 As you probably know, we call these conversions.